spiral/docs/docs/en/component/data-grid.md

 ```

 > **Note**
-> Please note that the spiral/framework >= 2.7 already includes this component.
+> that the spiral/framework >= 2.7 already includes this component.

 Activate the bootloader `Spiral\DataGrid\Bootloader\GridBootloader` in your application after the Database and Cycle
 bootloaders: